Up to 21 dead, doctor says, as anti-China riots spread in Vietnam

-HANOI Up to 21 people were killed in Vietnam, a doctor said on Thursday, and a huge foreign steel project was set ablaze as anti-China riots spread to the centre of the country a day after arson and looting in the south.
+HANOI More than 20 people were killed in Vietnam and a huge foreign steel project set ablaze as anti-China riots spread to the centre of the country a day after arson and looting in the south, a doctor and company officials said on Thursday.

 "There were about a hundred people sent to the hospital last night.
 Many were Chinese.
 More are being sent to the hospital this morning," the doctor at Ha Tinh General Hospital told Reuters by phone.

-Foreign Ministry spokesman Le Hai Binh confirmed one death in the clashes, and described media reports and accounts on social networking sites of higher casualties as "groundless".

-China's state news agency Xinhua reported that at least two Chinese nationals had died and more than 100 were hospitalised.
+Local media has, however, said only person was killed, while China's state news agency Xinhua reported that at least two Chinese nationals had died and more than 100 hospitalised.

 Vietnamese Prime Minister Nguyen Tan Dung called on police and state and local authorities to restore order and ensure the safety of people and property in the affected areas.